Rent Tax Credit

 Age of child

-For further examples to explain the conditions, please see Rent Tax Credit guidance.
+For additional examples to explain the conditions, please see the document regarding Rent Tax Credit.

 Next: How much can you claim?